MrJi421/rust-payload-case-variations/README.md

 ## License

-This mentions that the project is licensed under the **Apache License 2.0** and directs users to the `LICENSE` file for more details.
+This mentions that the project is licensed under the **Apache License 2.0** and directs users to the `LICENSE`[LICENSE.md] file for more details.

 ## Open for Collaboratins
 @MrJi421